uozuAho/pandemic_ddd/readme.md

 - implement all game rules. left:
   - role special abilities
     - contingency planner:
+      - card rules:
         - as an action, take any discarded event card and store it on this card
           - only 1 card can be stored at a time, it's not part of your hand
         - when this event card is played, remove it from the game
+      - test cases
+        - take event card, use it
+          - card is not in draw or discard pile after use
+        - throw if take 2nd card
+        - does not add to hand: does not need to discard if hand = 7
+        - ensure contingency planner can play event card at right times
+        - legal commands
+        - all commands
   - anyone can clear all cubes when a disease is cured
 - can a heroic game be won?
   - pandemic strategies